Visualizing Hyperbolic Honeycombs: Idealization

 \subsection{Ideal vertices}

 If we continue the sequence of tilings shown in Figure \ref{Fig:43_44_45}, all Schl\"afli symbols $\{4,q\}, q \geq 5$, are tilings of $\HH^2$.
 See Figure \ref{Fig:4q}.
-For each such tiling, the internal angle of each square must be $2\pi/q$, so as $q$ increases, the square gets spikier, and the vertices move farther and farther away from the center of the square.
+For each such tiling, the internal angle of each square must be $2\pi/q$.
+So as $q$ increases, the square gets spikier, and the vertices move farther and farther away from the center of the square.
 In the limit, the Schl\"afli symbol $\{4,\infty\}$ corresponds to a tiling with infinitely many squares around each vertex, each of which has internal angle zero, and the vertices are infinitely far away, on the boundary of $\HH^2$.
 See Figure \ref{Fig:4i}.

-A vertex that is infinitely far away, on the boundary of hyperbolic space, is called an \emph{ideal vertex}.
+A vertex that is on the boundary of hyperbolic space is called an \emph{ideal vertex}.
 We call a vertex that is inside hyperbolic space a \emph{material vertex}.
-In three-dimensions, we don't need to go to Schl\"afli symbols with infinite terms to find ideal vertices.
+In three dimensions, we don't need to go to Schl\"afli symbols with infinite terms to find ideal vertices.
 In fact, the next Schl\"afli symbol in the sequence shown in Figure \ref{Fig:433_434_435}, $\{4,3,6\}$, corresponds to a honeycomb of $\HH^3$ by cubes with ideal vertices.
 See Figure \ref{Fig:436_build_layers}.
 At first, it is a little unclear why $\{4,3,6\}$ should have ideal vertices while $\{4,3,5\}$ does not.
 This is easiest to see with the dual honeycomb, which we investigate in the next section.
+Later, in Section \ref{Sec:hyperidealvertices}, we will see what happens when $r\rightarrow\infty$, which provides further intuition.